CDCgov/data-exchange-upload/upload-server/readme.md

 SERVER_PORT=8082
 ```

-then pass the file in using the [`-appconf` flag](#flags)
+then pass in the file using the [`-appconf` flag](#flags):

 ```shell
 go run ./cmd/main.go -appconf env-file
 ```

-or load it into the session using the `source` command
+or load it into the session using the `source` command:

 ```shell
 source env-file
 go run ./cmd/main.go
 ```

-If you name this file `.env` you can get the benefits of the [dotenv file format](https://www.dotenv.org/docs/security/env).
+If this file is named `.env` the benefits of the [dotenv file format](https://www.dotenv.org/docs/security/env) can be leveraged.
 For instance, it will automatically be recognized and loaded by tools like `docker-compose`.
 The `.env.example` file in the `upload-server/` directory contains all of the available environment variables for configuring the system.
-Add any environment variables you would like to set to your `.env` file.
+Additional custom environment variables can also be included in the `.env` file, as needed.

 >[!WARNING]
-> Never check your `.env` file into source control.
-It should only be on your local computer or on the server you are using it on.
+> Never check a personal `.env` file into source control.
+It should only reside locally or on the server it is used on.

 ### Configuration Documentation